lexor90/react-native-infinite-scroll/README.md

 Plus you can provide the following:

-* `onLoadMoreAsync` [Function] *no default* callback to be executed whenever we reach the end of our scrolling area (the end is not represented by the right border but it's the right border - offset defined by `distanceFromEnd`)
+* `onLoadMoreAsync` [Function] *no default* reference callback to be executed whenever we reach the end of our scrolling area (the end is not represented by the right border but it's the right border - offset defined by `distanceFromEnd`)
 * `distanceFromEnd` [Number] *10* the distance we should call `onLoadMoreAsync` before to reach the right border, useful to get the content before the user hits the end (causing it to stop scrolling while content is loading).
 You should calculate this with regard to the needed time to render new content (network latency/computing time) and estimate your average item size.
 The right amount of dp is up to you.

 ## Credits